strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/caddy-proxy.md

 In the below examples you will need to replace your domain, and should you wish to use SSL you will need to tweak these Caddy file configs to suit your needs, SSL is not covered in this guide and you should review the Caddy documentation.

-Below are 3 example Caddy configurations:
+Below are 2 example Caddy configurations:

 - Subdomain-based such as `api.example.com`
 - Subfolder-based with both the API and Admin on the same subfolder (e.g. `example.com/test/api` and `example.com/test/admin`)

-- Subfolder-based with split API and admin panel (e.g. `example.com/api` and `example.com/dashboard`)
+!!!include(developer-docs/latest/setup-deployment-guides/deployment/optional-software/snippets/subfolder-split-warning.md)!!!

 ::::: tabs card